elasticio/outlook/README.md

 * **Mail Folder** - Dropdown list with available Outlook mail folders
 * **Start Time** - Start datetime of polling.
 Defaults: `1970-01-01T00:00:00.000Z`
 * **Poll Only Unread Mail** - CheckBox, if set, only unread mails will be poll
+* **Get Attachment** - CheckBox, if checked, email attachments will be downloaded to the platform and the link will be provided as a part of the output metadata with the key `attachments`
 * **Emit Behavior** -  Options are: default is `Emit Individually` emits each mail in separate message, `Emit All` emits all found mails in one message

 #### Expected output metadata